-For more details on the Employee Stock Option Plan, see "Stock Option Plan".
+For more details on the Employee Stock Option Plan, see "Statement of Executive Compensation - Summary Compensation Table - Stock Option Plan" and for proposed amendments, see "Business of the Meeting - Approvals of Amendments to Employee Stock Option Plan".

 Benefits

 Benefits are maintained at a level that is considered competitive with similar companies.